dhakimian/SeniorProject/README.md

 /usr/local/include (the standard './configure; make; sudo make install' procedure should do this for you)

 For macs, make sure the SDL2 framework is installed as per the directions in the SDL2-2.0.0.dmg file from libsdl.org

+To install the extension libraries, get them from libsdl.org/projects, and use the same installation method as you did for the main library.

 If you have everything installed, then typing 'make' while in the root directory of the project should compile the existing code successfully, and if the make is successful, then typing './our\_game' should show up a window with a